Habits to Cultivate for a Healthier, Happier 2018

 There’s something special about the start of a new year.
 We’re rejuvenated with a fresh rush of motivation and a squeaky clean blank slate, providing ideal circumstances for a lifestyle change.
 In fact, research has shown that the most successful behavior change occurs during times of novelty, but are those resolutions sustainable?
 If you find that you’re making the same resolutions (does “eat healthier, lose weight” sound familiar?) year after year, maybe it’s time for a primer on how to turn resolutions into habits that stick.

-Sun Basket registered dietitian Lindsey Kane offers her suggestions on how to cultivate healthy habits that last a lifetime.
+Sun Basket's Director of Nutrition, Lindsey Kane offers her suggestions on how to cultivate healthy habits that last a lifetime.

 Rethink Resolutions and Get Back to Basics